This is the extension for VSCode that enables Meadow apps to be build, debugged and deployed to a Meadow device.

 - Open your new app's folder in VSCode.

-- Watch the output and see your app deploy!
+- Watch the output in the Terminal and Debug Console tabs, as your app is deployed!

 You may need to add a